Wondering how to talk to kids about war with all that’s happening in Ukraine? Use these age by age talking points to offer a hope-filled perspective.

 Even from the youngest ages, kids understand that people don’t get along.
 If your kids ask about something they hear on the news or overhear you discussing with other adults or even something they read about in a history book or the Bible (which is full of wars!), engage them thoughtfully.
 Don’t dismiss it as “something they’ll hear about one day,” but rather use an age-appropriate definition of war.
 Remind kids of all ages that they are safe and can always ask you if they have questions or feel scared.

-For young elementary schoolers: Wars are long fights between countries or groups of people.
-There were wars in history, and there are still wars today.
+For early elementary schoolers: Wars are long fights between countries or groups of people.
+There were wars in the Bible and wars in history, and wars still happen today, usually when two groups of people can’t agree on something.

-For upper elementary schoolers: You’ve probably heard about wars that have happened in history from school.
-There are still wars today, between countries and groups of people.
+For upper elementary schoolers: Sometimes we read about wars in the Bible and you’ve probably heard about wars that have happened in history at school.
+There are still wars today, between countries and groups of people who are fighting for power or who have different ideas about how their countries should be run.

 For older kids, find age-appropriate books about wars in history.
-Discuss different sides, and use those conversations as a launching point to talk about right and wrong.
+Discuss different sides, and use those conversations as a launching point to talk about right and wrong, how to handle opposing ideas, and what good leadership looks like.

-If your kids ask, “but why does God allow for war?” . . . you may want to take a deep breath.
+If your kids ask, “but why does God allow war?” . . . you may want to take a deep breath.
 Then go to Scripture.
-Tell your kids that throughout the Bible, God shows that He cares for His people, for the poor and oppressed, and that He equips His people to win battles against countries and kings who try to hurt them.
-God is always perfectly just and loves His people.
-Because of sin, fighting and war are a part of history.
+Tell your kids that throughout the Bible, God shows that He cares for His people, for the poor and oppressed, and that He equipped His people to win battles against countries and kings who tried to hurt them.
+Because of sin, fighting and war are a part of history and are still present today.
 But God is always good.

 Read the story of Gideon together, either in Judges 6–7 or in a storybook Bible.
 In this story, God uses Gideon and 300 men to defeat a much larger Midianite army.
 Ask questions like: